juliuskrah/juliuskrah.github.io/_posts/2017-02-15-crud-operations-with-hibernate-and-jpa.markdown

 # Introduction
 This is the first part of a series of posts focused on `Hibernate` and `JPA`.
 In this tutorial we are going to look at the basics of
 Hibernate and JPA.
 The relationship between Hibernate and JPA is that **Hibernate** is an implementation of the JPA specification.

+> JPA is a *specification*.
+Hibernate is its *implementation*.

-In this post we will create a simple project that performs [CRUD][]{:target="_blank"} operations to demonstrates the powerful capabilities of JPA using Hibernate.
+In this post we will create a
+simple project that performs [CRUD][]{:target="_blank"} operations to demonstrates the powerful capabilities of JPA using Hibernate.

 ## Prerequisites